co-operating-systems/solid-control/README.md

 and after testing will be released to Maven Central.

 * [Reactive-Solid](https://github.com/co-operating-systems/Reactive-SoLiD) is the server implementation.
 * [Banana-RDF](https://github.com/banana-rdf/banana-rdf) is an RDF library for Java and JavaScript in Scala.
-The Scala-3 bracnh is available directly at [bblfish/banana-rdf](https://github.com/bblfish/banana-rdf/).
+The Scala-3 branch is available directly at [bblfish/banana-rdf](https://github.com/bblfish/banana-rdf/).
 Artifacts are published in
-  * sonatype for scala 2.13 and scala 3 in [net/bblfish/rdf](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/rdf/)
+  * fir scala 2.13 and scala 3 in sonatype [net/bblfish/rdf](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/rdf/)
   * todo: publish final artifacts to Maven Central

 Additional Code repositories that were created along the way as their final location is still to be decided:

-* [bblfish/httpSig](https://github.com/bblfish/httpSig) repository for Scala(JS) implementation of IETF "Signing HTTP Messages".Artifacts published in
+* [bblfish/httpSig](https://github.com/bblfish/httpSig) repository for Scala(JS) implementation of IETF "Signing HTTP Messages".
+Artifacts published in
     * for Scala 3 on Sonatype [net/bblfish/crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/)
     * todo: publish to maven central
 * [bblfish/rdf-model-js](https://github.com/bblfish/rdf.scala.js) Scala JS facade for RDF.js interfaces.
 This is published as artifact [rdf-model-js](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/rdf/rdf-model-js_sjs1_3/)